Support Gorilla Conservation >

-Since the establishment of Virunga as a national park in 1925, over 200 Rangers have lost their lives protecting the wildlife and habitats within the Park, as well as the people living around the Park’s boundaries.
+Since Virunga was established as a national park in 1925, more than 200 Rangers have been killed while protecting the Park’s wildlife, habitats, and neighbouring communities.
 Before the Fund was in place, widows received little to no financial support, with their families often becoming severely impoverished.

-For six months after the Ranger’s death, the Park continues to pay the Ranger’s full salary to his widow.
-After six months, the widow receives a pension to provide additional support as the family adjusts to their new way of life.
-Widows and their children receive free medical services and schooling which are provided through Park facilities.
+During the first six months, the Park continues to pay the Ranger’s full salary.
+After this period, the widow receives a pension to help provide stability as the family adjusts to life after loss.
+Widows and their children also receive access to medical care and schooling through Park facilities.

 Widows are offered the opportunity to take part in training and employment within the Park’s facilities.
 The ultimate goal is to help support these women to get beyond bare subsistence living.
 Equally important is to foster a sense of community and strengthen their optimism for what the future holds.